 3.4 Meetings of the Board of Directors

-- if none of these Directors are present, the meeting can not be held;
+- If none of the on term or off term Directors are not present, the meeting can not be held;

-- Board of Director meetings are open to the members of the Endowment Fund and shall be advertised to the satisfaction of the Board of Directors seven (7) days in advance.
+- Board of Director meetings are open to the members of the Endowment Fund;

 4. Funding Council

-- In the event that the on stream Director is absent from a Funding Council meeting, either Endowment Director of the next or previous term shall be chairperson as decided by the on stream Director;
+- In the event that the on term Director is absent from a Funding Council meeting, either of the two off term Directors shall act as chairperson as decided by the on term Director or the Funding Council;

-- In the event that all three Endowment Directors are absent from a Funding Council meeting, the meeting cannot be held;
+- In the event that none of the on term or off term Directors are absent from a Funding Council meeting, the meeting cannot be held;

 - The Funding Council quorum for approval of bylaws is the presence of at least two thirds (2/3) of the voting members of the Funding Council;